 Destined For Salvation: God’s Promise to Save Everyone

-By Kalen Fristad
+by Kalen Fristad

 (2003, Morris Publishing.
-170 pages — paperback)
+170 pages — print)

 A CUA leader from its founding, Kalen is a United Methodist minister who has traveled back and forth across the United States preaching and presenting the faith of Christian Universalism to groups and churches all over.
 His book is an easy-to-read introduction to Christian Universalism, covering the major arguments for the salvation of all and refuting belief in eternal damnation.